Mehbooba Mufti

-Mehbooba Bur Mufti Sayed (Urdu: محبوبہ مفتی سید; born 22 May 1959) in Bijbihara Anantnag district is an Indian politician and leader of the Jammu and Kashmir People's Democratic Party (PDP), who served as the 9th and last chief minister of the erstwhile state Jammu and Kashmir from 4 April 2016 to 19 June 2018.
-She was the first female chief minister of Jammu and Kashmir.
-After the revocation of Article 370 of the constitution in August 2019, Mufti was detained without any charges at first and later under the Jammu and Kashmir Public Safety Act.
+Mehbooba Mufti Sayed (born 22 May 1959) is an Indian politician and leader of the Jammu and Kashmir People's Democratic Party (PDP).
+She served as the 9th chief minister of the erstwhile state Jammu and Kashmir from 4 April 2016 to 19 June 2018.

 Mufti was the first woman to hold the office of chief minister in the Jammu and Kashmir.
 She formed a coalition government in Jammu and Kashmir jointly with the Bharatiya Janata Party (BJP).
+The coalition was termed as "Himalayan blunder" by the Indian National Congress.
 She resigned in June 2018 after the BJP withdrew from the coalition.

 Mufti was the president of the PDP and was a member of the Indian parliament, representing Anantnag in the 16th Lok Sabha before she was sworn in as the chief minister of the Jammu and Kashmir.
 She also represented Anantnag in the 14th Lok Sabha (2004–09) and has also been a Leader of Opposition in Jammu and Kashmir Legislative Assembly.

-Early life
+Early life and career

 She is the daughter of Mufti Mohammad Sayeed and Gulshan Ara, born in 1959 in Akhran Nowpora, J&K, India.
-She graduated in English literature from Government College for Women in Jammu, and has a law degree from the University of Kashmir.
-Post 1989, she shifted to N. Delhi and joined the Bombay Mercantile Bank, after which she worked with East West Airlines, before moving back to J&K. Her ex-husband is a political analyst, an animal-rights activist, and was briefly with National Conference party.
-She has two daughters, Iltija and Irtiqa.
+She graduated in English literature from Government College for Women in Jammu, and obtained a law degree from the University of Kashmir.
+After 1989, she moved to New Delhi where she worked at the Bombay Mercantile bank and later at East West Airlines, before moving back to J&K. Mehbooba Mufti married Javed Iqbal Shah, who is the cousin of her father, in 1984.
+However, the couple later divorced.
+Shah is a political analyst and animal-rights activist.
+They have two daughters, Iltija and Irtiqa.